Premier League Golden Boot Winners

 The roll of honour reads like a who’s who of some of the finest attacking talent ever to grace the English top flight.

 Thierry Henry won the Golden Boot a record four times during a goal-laden spell with Arsenal.
+Mohamed Salah is the only other player to claim the prize on four occasions.

 He is one of only two players to have won it three years in a row, between 2003/04 and 2005/06.

-Alan Shearer is the other – for Blackburn Rovers and Newcastle United – between 1994/95 and 1996/97.
+Alan Shearer is the other, for Blackburn Rovers and Newcastle United, between 1994/95 and 1996/97.
 Here’s the full list.

 Golden Boot Winners